Andha Bichar: Plot

 Rakesh (Chakraborty) – a small town boy – has been torn away from his father (Aloknath), mother (Tanuja), and sister (Dipa Sahi) due to crisis.
 Terror strikes in the family after Aloknath is sent to jail in fraudulent cases.
-He himself is on the run due to police threats.
+He is on the run due to police threats.
 In due course, Rakesh meets Lakshmi (Mandakini) and love blossoms.
 Even though Rakesh tries being truthful, he enters a different world.
 Will Rakesh unite with his long lost family and lead a happy life with the love of his life?